FrithjofVollmer/clusteranalyse/README.md

-Data Clustering via k-Means, k-Medoids, and PCA in R applicable to non-normally distributed datasets
+<b>Data Clustering via k-Means, k-Medoids, and PCA in R</b>
+applicable to non-normally distributed datasets
 (e.g., in musical performance research)
 Version 1.0, 08 March 2025
 compiled by Frithjof Vollmer

 This script reproduces the command sequence for a dual cluster analysis of performance-related data, as employed by the author in the analysis of measurement data from 57 recordings of Beethoven’s Violin Concerto,